Music of The Last of Us Part II: Covers and Rarities

-Accolades
+Legacy

 Santaolalla and Quayle's work on the game was nominated for at British Academy Games Awards, Game Audio Network Guild Awards, The Game Awards, Hollywood Music in Media Awards, New York Game Awards, and Webby Awards; it won the award for People's Voice at the Webby Awards.
 Scott Hanau, Rob Goodson, and Scott Shoemaker were also nominated for Outstanding Music Supervision at the Hollywood Music in Media Awards.
+Santaolalla adapted his music for the television adaptation of The Last of Us, which premiered in January 2023.
+Music from the series was covered by the orchestra London Music Works in a 2026 album.